Hello,

 **Now, the key point here is not to flip your card stock in the trimmer to make it easier to see (I wonder how I know this?? ;-))**

-now, I folded mine gently first, rather than doing each fold crisply, then when I was happy it would fold flat I creased it properly with my bone folder, if that makes sense?
+Now, I folded mine into position just gently at first, rather than doing each fold crisply.
+Then when I was happy it would fold flat I creased it properly with my bone folder, if that makes sense?

-I hope this was of a help to someone today and HERE is the fully decorated card :-)
+I hope this was of a help to someone today and you can go HERE to see the fully decorated card :-)

 Thanks for dropping by today,